ward/run/_posts/2017-05-14-12-urenloop-and-plantentuinjogging.md

 me cautious, so the weeks before the races I have only been in the 50s km range, spread over five days.
 The week before the race I made that six days, the first time I had ever run five days in a row, let alone six.
-All of the runs have been easy (GA in Pfitz terms) with some recovery and some strides sprinkled throughout.
+All of the runs have been easy (General Aerobic in Pete Pfitzinger terms) with some recovery and some strides sprinkled throughout.
 One increase in intensity at a time I figure and for now I just want to up my distance again first.

 ## Course Details